tetsuwo/en-study/_drafts/2023-01-08-honesty-billy-joel.md

 > Honesty is such a lonely word
 > Everyone is so untrue
 > Honesty is hardly ever heard
-> And mostly what i need from you
+> And mostly what I need from you
 >
 > I can always find someone
 > To say they sympathize
-> If i wear my heart out on my sleeve
+> If I wear my heart out on my sleeve
-> But i don't want some pretty face
+> But I don't want some pretty face
 > To tell me pretty lies
-> All i want is someone to believe
+> All I want is someone to believe
 >
 > Honesty is such a lonely word
 > Everyone is so untrue